 Instant messaging, or IMing.
 In this form of communication, both parties are online at the same time, and they type messages to each other.
 It’s more like a real conversation or “chat” than texting or emailing because the responses can be so rapid.
 MSN Messenger and Yahoo!
 Messenger are the most popular IM programs.
 Many other programs, such as Facebook, also support IMing.

 Email.
-Unfortunately for grandparents, who have probably mastered email, it’s seen as somewhat old-hat by most tweens and teens.
-It has been largely replaced by instant messaging and text messaging, but it can still be a way of connecting with your grandchild.
+Unfortunately for grandparents, who have probably mastered email, it’s little-used by most tweens and teens.
+It has been largely replaced by instant messaging and text messaging, but it's possible that it can still be a way of connecting with your grandchild.
 It’s important to know your tween's or teen's email habits.
 Some check email constantly, and some check rarely.
-Some love forwarded jokes and funny pictures; others hate them.
-Gear your communications to your grandchild’s tastes.
+In the second case, consider a text message to alert your grandchild when you send an important email.
+If you love forwarding jokes, inspirational messages, funny pictures and the like, ask your grandchildren before you add them to your email list.
+Some enjoy such messages; others hate them.